mattcarlotta/nvi/README.md

 ## Security model

-`nvi` doesn't perform execution operations (like `exec`), no process spawning nor shell invocation.
-It reads the `.env` files you provide and writes them as bytes to stdout.
+`nvi` doesn't perform execution operations (like `execl`, `execlp`, `execle`, and so on), no process spawning nor shell invocation.
+It will only parse the `.env` files you provide and writes ENVs to stdout.
 Process execution happens entirely in the downstream consumer you choose (`xargs`/`env` or PowerShell), with the command tokens you've typed.
 For PowerShell, values are emitted inside single-quoted strings (the only escape being `''`), so values cannot break out of string context into executable position.

 ### [Contributing](https://github.com/mattcarlotta/nvi-bin/blob/main/CONTRIBUTING.MD)
 ### [License](https://github.com/mattcarlotta/nvi-bin/blob/main/LICENSE.md)